vbabushkin/writer_identification_from_arabic_handwriting/README.md

 * The features `handId`, `sec`, `min`, `hour`, `lifetimeOfThisHandObject`, and `confidence` are dropped from the final DataFrames to keep only structural movement data.

 #### 2. Feature Type Casting
-* The remaining kinematic features are extracted and converted from structured DataFrames into raw NumPy arrays.
-* These arrays are explicitly cast to a 32-bit floating-point precision format (`np.float32`) to achieve optimal computational efficiency during training.
+* The remaining kinematic features are extracted and converted from structured DataFrames into raw NumPy arrays, cast to a 32-bit floating-point precision format (`np.float32`) to achieve optimal computational efficiency during training.

 #### 3. Edge Sample Trimming
-* To eliminate initialization noise and artifacts at the boundaries of the text-writing sessions, the beginning and ending periods of each recording are trimmed.
-* The pipeline achieves this by discarding the first and the last two records of the sequence using array slicing (`tmpX = tmpX[2:-2, :]`).
+* To eliminate initialization noise and artifacts at the boundaries of the text-writing sessions, the start and end of each recording are trimmed by discarding the first and the last two records of the sequence (`tmpX = tmpX[2:-2, :]`).

 #### 4. Dynamics Preservation (No Smoothing)
-* Unlike traditional signal processing pipelines that heavily smooth inputs, this pipeline strictly avoids applying any median filtering or signal smoothing techniques, ensuring that unique, writer-specific dynamic fluctuations are fully preserved.
+* Unlike traditional signal processing pipelines that usually smooth input signals, this pipeline strictly avoids applying any median filtering or signal smoothing techniques to ensure that the individual writer-specific fluctuations in hand and stylus dynamics are fully preserved.

 ---
 ### 1.2.
 EMG Preprocessing Steps

-The preprocessing pipeline converts raw EMG signals into structured, normalized feature arrays ready for machine learning models:
+The preprocessing pipeline converts raw EMG signals into structured, normalized feature arrays ready for machine learning models.
 It contains the following steps:
 #### 1. Time-Alignment & Trimming
 * Raw EMG sequences are synchronized with recorded kinematic data by aligning the start and stop triggers inserted during the data acquisition stage.